Maxim-Karpov/BLAST-easy/README.md

 bash BLAST_search.sh Example_BLAST_query.fasta
 ```

-Without additional user input, the program will launch a single BLASTn/BLASTp thread, consuming a single CPU core and under 8 GB of RAM at a time.
-If higher core and RAM availability is specified, the program will automatically calculate the permissive number of BLAST threads to run.
-The number of threads is a slight underestimation of the number of BLAST processes you may feasibly run, the closer your specifications are to 8 GB of RAM, the more accurate the program's estimation is.
+Without additional user input, the program will launch a single BLASTn/BLASTp thread, consuming a single CPU core and under 5 GB of RAM at a time.
+If higher core and RAM availability is specified, the program will automatically calculate the permissive number of BLAST processes to run.
+The calculated maximal number of BLAST processes is a slight underestimation of the actual number of processes you may feasibly run (at the moment you could possibly squeeze in an extra process for every 3-4 processes assigned by the program), this is primarly due to the calculation of RAM allocation.
 This means that, when large amounts of RAM are available, you may want to specify the -m paramater to be of a higher value than the actual quantity of RAM at your disposal if you would like to optimise the speed of the BLAST search (i.e. run more simultaneous BLASTn/BLASTp processes).
-The automatic process number assignment algorithm is there to make sure that "out of memory" errors are not encountered.
+Inspecting the process monitor with a RAM consumption display such as ```top``` during BLAST-smart operation at your maximal parameters may help you estimate a more accurate value for the ```-m``` parameter.
+The automatic process number assignment algorithm is there to ensure that "out of memory" errors are not encountered.

 ```
 Further usage: BLAST_search.sh {query file name (e.g. Example_BLAST_query.fasta)} [options]